 If shopping online for a Tissot watch, ask about these features to make sure you are getting a genuine timepiece instead of a cheap knockoff.

-If the watch stops operating because of manufacturing or craftsmanship defect during the warranty period, then Tissot will attempt to repair the defect for free.
-If the repairs will not restore the timepiece to a normal operating condition, then Tissot guarantees through the warranty agreement that the watch will be replaced with an identical model or one that offers similar characteristics.
+If the watch stops operating because of manufacturing or craftsmanship defects during the warranty period, then Tissot will attempt to repair the defect for free.
+If the repairs will not restore the timepiece to its normal operating condition, then the Tissot brand guarantees through the warranty agreement that the watch will be replaced with an identical model or one that offers similar characteristics.

 This warranty applies to consumers in the US and in most other countries of the world.
 Australia and New Zealand customers may have additional protections.
 For more information about the terms and conditions of a Tissot warranty, please visit this link: http://support.tissot.ch/warranties/139-en.pdf